Stability of Equivariant Logarithmic Tangent Sheaves on Toric Varieties of Picard Rank Two: Toric varieties, equivariant sheaves and stability notions

-\begin{defn}[{\cite[Definition 3.1.1]{CLS}}] A {\it toric variety} is an irreducible variety $X$ containing a torus $T \simeq (\Cm^{\ast})^n$ as a Zariski open subset such that the action of $T$ on itself extends to an algebraic action of $T$ on $X$. \end{defn}
+A $n$-dimensional {\it toric variety} is an irreducible variety $X$ containing a torus $T \simeq (\C^{\ast})^n$ as a Zariski open subset such that the action of $T$ on itself extends to an algebraic action of $T$ on $X$.